|Restrictions:||GW applicants only|

 St. Gallen does not offer on-campus housing.
 A Housing Service is available to assist exchange students with finding suitable accommodation for a small fee.
 Exchange students usually live with other students but can request specific types of living arrangements, including a room in a flat shared with German-speaking students or a studio apartment.
 All students have their own room but normally share common areas with their flat mates.
 Additional information on housing in St. Gallen is available HERE.

 Students have access to the University of St. Gallen Career Services Center.
+Guest students have access to information on internships and may participate in recruitment fairs.
 Exchange students are strongly encouraged to meet with The F. David Fowler Career Center prior to departure for the exchange.

 Fall Exchange - March 15th